tommyettinger/anim8-gdx/README.md

     - Unlike NEUE, SCATTER, or DIFFUSION, this uses a slightly different (offset) pattern for each RGB channel.
       - This can allow colors that wouldn't normally be produced easily by one of those three to appear here.
     - The artifacts in this may or may not be noticeable, depending on dither strength.
       - Increasing dither strength improves color accuracy, but also increases how obvious artifacts are.
+  - DODGY
+    - Another error-diffusion dither, this is like NEUE in that it mixed blue noise with error-diffusion, and like WOVEN in that it handles each RGB channel differently.
+    - Unlike WOVEN, this doesn't have repetitive artifacts, but is noisier.
+    - This dither algorithm is almost as good at reproducing colors as WOVEN, and is arguably preferable to it when the artifacts would be problematic.
+    - It's better than NEUE at most things, but it isn't quite as smooth when the palette matches the image closely.
   - Most algorithms have artifacts that stay the same across frames, which can be distracting for some palettes and some input images.
     - PATTERN has an obvious square grid.
     - BLUE_NOISE, SCATTER, ane NEUE have varying forms of a spongy blue noise texture.
     - GRADIENT_NOISE has a network of diagonal lines.
     - ROBERTS and WOVEN have a tilted grid pattern, approximately, of lighter or darker pixels.
+This can also sometimes look like scales or bubbles.
     - DIFFUSION tends to have its error corrections jump around between frames, which looks jarring.
     - CHAOTIC_NOISE has the opposite problem; it never keeps the same artifacts between frames, even if those frames are identical.
 This was also the behavior of NEUE in 0.3.0, but has since been changed.